 - 2 teaspoons sesame seeds (optional)

-- Season the chicken breasts with salt and place them in the slow cooker.
+- Prepare the chicken: Season the chicken breasts with salt and place them in the slow cooker.

 - Shred the chicken and return to the slow cooker to coat it in the cooking liquid.
-Serve with a slotted spoon and top with chopped green onion and a sprinkle of sesame seeds if desired.
+Before serving, sprinkle with chopped green onion and sesame seeds if desired.